anionDev/gryLibrary/ReadMe.md

 The public key token of all official GRYLibrary-releases is `def3d0f8e99ddde7`.
 For security-reasons you should only use GRYLibrary.dll-files which you have compiled by yourself from the source code in this repository or which have this public key token.

 ## License
-GRYLibrary is licensed under the terms of LGPL.
-The concrete license-text can be found [here](./License.txt).
+GRYLibrary is licensed under the terms of LGPL3.
+The concrete license-text for the GRYLibrary can be found [here](./License.txt).